eccentricOrange/BotSpeak/README.md

 # BotSpeak

-A minimal protocol-agnostic communication framework and C library for communication in systems with diverse message types.
+A minimal protocol-agnostic communication framework and C library for in systems with diverse message types.
 BotSpeak produces and consumes raw byte arrays, so it can be used over serial, CAN, or any other byte-stream based protocol.
 The Physical Layer and Data Link Layer of the OSI model should be handled by the developer.

 ## Key terms and concepts
 *   **Serialize:** Convert a meaningful data-type (such as a `float`) to a byte-array.